convisoappsec/conviso-docs/docs/integrations/azure-pipelines-graph.md

 1. Hosted Agent Pool (Ubuntu 18.04 or higher) with Docker installed or Agent Cloud Azure;

-2. External access (may be limited to Conviso's registry for SAST, Dockerhub and Conviso Platform).
+2. External access (can be limited to Conviso's registry for SAST, Dockerhub and Conviso Platform).

 ## First Steps